âShow Table of Contents

 - Select distribution: Select from the list of supported distributions.
 Along with the parameters, this determines the plot of the depicted cumulative density / mass function.

 - Enter Parameters and Bounds: To define the parameters for the distribution, use the sliders or the up/down arrows to adjust the values or manually enter values.
 Along with the selected distribution, this determines the plot of the depicted cumulative density / mass function.
 You can optionally specify bounds for the distribution.
-If bounds are specified, rejection sampling is used to ensure that samples drawn are between the Lower Bound and Upper Bound.
+If bounds are specified, rejection sampling will be used to ensure that samples drawn are between the upper and lower bounds.
 Bounds are inclusive.

 - Sample with replacement: Select this option to sample with replacement.